 Modern dentistry has lots of options.
 Tooth bonding or veneers?
 Dental bridges or implants?
 A composite filling or a dental crown?
 All of those options mean people often have questions.
-Here are the more common questions we hear at our Alma, MI dental office and their answers.
+Here are the more common questions we hear at our Mt.
+Pleasant, MI dental office and their answers.

 - Q: What Is The Difference Between Snoring And Sleep Apnea